 - Germanic linguistics, with an emphasis on pragmatics and sociolinguistics

-The Department conducts research in Dutch and Luxembourgish as well as in German.
-It houses the internationally unique Centre for Luxembourg Studies and supplies the Directors of the University's interdisciplinary Research Centres in Nineteenth-Century Studies, Gender Studies in Europe, and Dutch Studies.
+Germanic Studies conducts research in Dutch and Luxembourgish as well as in German.
+It houses the internationally unique Centre for Dutch and Flemish Studies and the Centre for Luxembourg Studies and supplies the Directors of the University's interdisciplinary Research Centres in Nineteenth-Century Studies, Gender Studies in Europe, and Dutch Studies.

-The Department offers study opportunities at PhD, MPhil or MA level.
+The Section offers study opportunities at PhD, MPhil or MA level.
 The PhD and MPhil are full research degrees, leading to dissertations.
-Our MA in Germanic Studies offers either a 'Research Track' or a 'Programme Track', which students select according to taste and need.
-In recent years there have been, on average, around 15 students registered for postgraduate degrees in the Department, full- and part-time.
 We welcome applications from any well-qualified, strongly motivated finalist, recent graduate or mature student.